hakim770/SYMBA-HEP/README.md

 # SYMBA-HEP

-This is a repository for paper: \n
+This is a repository for paper: https://arxiv.org/abs/2206.08901
-SYMBOLIC COMPUTATION OF SQUARED AMPLITUDES IN HIGH ENERGY PHYSICS WITH MACHINE LEARNING \n

-https://arxiv.org/abs/2206.08901